 General information

-Information about Washington Parenting Law for Unmarried Couples is available from Washington LawHelp.
+Information about Unmarried Couples: Washington Parenting Law is available from Washington LawHelp.

 Clark County's Family Court Facilitator program provides assistance to individuals who choose to represent themselves in matters dealing with many family law issues.
 The facilitator is available for in-person assistance by appointment for a fee.